maximehamm/tzatziki/README.md

 Developped by Maxime HAMM _Maxime.HAMM@nimbly-consulting.com_

-This plugin is compatible with all Jetbrain products
+This plugin is compatible with Jetbrain products

 - `plugin` : main plugin code
 - `extensions` : extensions (future use)